SheetalMaurya/MvvmCross-Wiki/v3-02-01-Tip-Calc---The-Core-Project.md

 ## Create the new Portable Class Library

-Using Visual Studio, create your new PCL.
+Using Visual Studio, create your new PCL using the File|New Project wizard.

-TODO - PIC

 Call it something like TipCalc.Core.csproj